balazskvancz/gorouter/README.md

 ### Listen

 The basic mode to make the router start listening on the given port is by calling `Listen()`.
-It will be up and running until the container or the CLI is receiving an interrupt or sigterm signal.
+It will be up and running until the context receives termination signal.

 ### ListenWithContext

-The other way of starting the listening is by calling `ListenWithContext`, where you can pass a context as a parameter, which could have a cancellation of a timeout.
+The other way of starting the listening is by calling `ListenWithContext`, where you can pass a context as a parameter, which could have a cancellation or a timeout.
 Remember, is also ends the listening in case of an interrupt or a sigterm signal.

 ```go
 r := gorouter.New()